3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/SOVOL_AUTO_FEEDER.md

 ```
 sudo reboot now
 ```

+>[!NOTE]
+>By doing this it will give your Klipper install a "Dirty" status in update manager!

 >[!IMPORTANT]
 >Disable your old filament sensor section in your printer.cfg & you should be all set!